 The messages are "broadcast", which means that the destination IP address is all 1s and destination MAC address is all 1s.
 The actual addresses are used for source MAC and IP addresses, except that the client uses "0" as its IP address, since of course the whole point of the exercise is to get an IP address.

-Each computer will run a DHCP client when it starts, generating a DHCP Discover message.
+Each computer will run a DHCP client when it starts, generating a DHCP Discover message as illustrated above.

-The server will complete the cycle with a DHCP ACK that usually includes other configuration information such as the IP address of the default gateway (CE router), the IP address of one or more DNS servers and the subnet mask, which indicates what bits in the address are the host or machine ID.
+Then the server will complete the cycle with a DHCP ACK that usually includes other configuration information such as the IP address of the default gateway (CE router), the IP address of one or more DNS servers and the subnet mask, which indicates what bits in the address are the host or machine ID:

 There are several variations on the basic process, all of which are enumerated in the relevant standards document, RFC 2131.